TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 :url: https://embed.grasple.com/exercises/90846f0f-432b-4e1e-9b64-9a13032a1db9?id=116516
 :label: grasple_exercise_7_4_16
 :dropdown:
-:description: Finding the LS solution for a $4\times2$-system, using a $QR$-decomposition.
+:description: Finding the LS solution for a $4\times2$-system, using a $QR$ decomposition.

 ::::